-It is required that a screen with openings of 3.0 mm or less be installed prior to the membrane tank.
-A mesh type screen is recommended.
-Avoid any overflow or waste carryover at all the times.
+Install the screen with openings of 3.0 mm or under before the membrane tank.
+In case of receiving wastewater with fibrous debris such as raw sewage without primary clarifier, select a mesh type for the screen device.
+Overflow or waste carryover must be avoided at all the time.

-3. Layout of "NHPA Series" Modules in Membrane Tank
+3. Layout of "NHP210 Series" Modules in Membrane Tank